-Iteration 1: At 4pm each day, we huddled in our team pod and quickly (~5 mins) discussed what went well and what could be improved.
-This was beneficial because the day was still fresh in memory.
-Sometimes it can be hard to remember what happened 4, 5 or 10 days ago.
-We discussed and captured a couple of action items.
+Iteration 1: For one week, at four p.m. each day, we huddled in our team pod and discussed for about five minutes what went well and what could be improved from that day.
+This was beneficial because the day was still fresh in our minds.
+Sometimes it can be hard to remember what happened four, five, or ten days ago, so having a quick touchpoint each day is helpful.

-Overall, it was really nice to see an idea quickly go through multiple iterations.
-It generated excitement and engagement, and even led to more experimentation and other benefits to the team.
-For now, the team is happy with where we landed and they want to continue this retro style, but I’m sure that before too long, we’ll be trying something new…
+For now, the team is happy with where they landed and they want to continue our daily retrospective style, but I’m sure that before too long, we’ll be trying something new again.

 What experiments have you tried lately?
-If none, then what experiments would you like to try out?
+What experiments would you like to try out?